spotahome/redis-operator/README.md

 ### Custom SecurityContext
 By default Kubernetes will run containers as the user specified in the Dockerfile (or the root user if not specified), this is not always desirable.
-If you need the containers to run as a specific user (e.g. you dont allow containers to run as root) then you can specify a custom `securityContext` in the
+If you need the containers to run as a specific user (or provide any other PodSecurityContext options) then you can specify a custom `securityContext` in the
 `redisfailover` object.
 See the [SecurityContext example file](example/redisfailover/security-context.yaml) for an example.
 Keys available under securityContext are detailed [here](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.14/#podsecuritycontext-v1-core)

 ### Custom command